-The quantitative measure states that a maximum number of semester credit hours may be attempted for students to complete their academic degree program.
-A student will be ineligible for any waivers and exemptions if, as of the beginning of the semester or term, he or she exceeds the maximum number of semester credit hours for their degree plan.
+The quantitative measure relates to the excessive hours limit.
+A student will be ineligible for any waivers and exemptions if, as of the beginning of the semester or term, he or she is considered to be excessive in accordance with Texas Education Code 54.014.

-For resident undergraduates and nonresident undergraduates permitted to pay resident tuition, excess hours are defined as:
+For resident undergraduates and nonresident undergraduates permitted to pay resident tuition, excessive hours are defined as:

-Effective fall 2009, hours earned before graduating high school and used to satisfy high school graduation requirements are not included in the excess hours calculation.
+Effective fall 2009, hours earned before graduating high school and used to satisfy high school graduation requirements are not included in the excessive hours calculation.

 If a student fails to meet any requirement identified in Sections 02.02 or 02.03 at the completion of any semester or term, the student may not receive the exemption or waiver for the next semester or term in which the student enrolls.

 A student may become eligible to receive an exemption or waiver in a subsequent semester or term if the person:

 completes a semester or term during which the person is not eligible for an exemption or waiver; and